paulosabayomi/ThreadsPipe-py/README.md

     limit: str | int | None = None
 )
 ```

-**Description**
-This method returns all the posts an account has posted including the replies.

 **Parameters**
 *since_date*: `str | None` Set the start of the date that the posts should be returned from.